code-challenger/mean-stack/commit.md

-fix auth pages background on 9/4/2018
+Change router behavior on 9/7/2018